 They protested.
 They rioted.
 They were like, this is awful.
 I'm passing out of heat stroke.
-I can't do.
+I can't do it.
 They were able to say the things that people, that indigenous people, who are essentially forced off their territories to come do labor couldn't say.
 So again, a footnote in history, but I thought really fascinating.
-And to this day, this is where almost all the labor comes from [INAUDIBLE] is through H2A programs and guest worker programs.
+And to this day, this is where almost all the labor comes from, by the way, is through H2A programs and guest worker programs.

 Not all the black people left the South, as you probably know.
 A lot of people held on.
 A lot of people resisted and protested because what they were up against wasn't just the lynchings and the White Citizens Council and the KKK.
 It was the federal government itself.
 The USDA, the US Department of Agriculture is responsible for giving to farmers loans, crop allotments, technical assistance, support with their farms.
 It's actually one of the most subsidized industries in the country.